monodeldiablo/turbine/README.md

 How does it work?
 -----------------
 To design Turbine, I started with an approach that some people would call backwards.
-I first began with how I wanted the *source* tree to look, since that is where I spend most of my time, then wrangled with Turbine to make the final result similarly sane.
-Because of this, posts are simple (YAML for metadata and Markdown for content), configuration is easier (all YAML, only one file per site), directories are sane and flexible, and everything is easily versioned.
+I first began with how I wanted the *source* tree of a website to look, since that is where I spend most of my time, then wrangled with Turbine to make the final result similarly sane.
+Because of this, posts are simple (YAML for metadata and Markdown for content), configuration is easier (all YAML, only one file per site), directories are flat and flexible, and everything is easily versioned as small, simple text files.

 When Turbine is executed, it's pointed to the top-level directory of your site source.
 Turbine then opens up a file named "turbine.ignore" (if it exists, of